Cost of Living in Manchester 2026: Monthly Expenses Breakdown

 Transport & groceries Use monthly pass; bulk shop and meal prep

-If you’re comparing salary to expenses, compare £37k–£46k ranges to monthly outgoings (£910–£1,500).
+If you’re comparing salary to expenses, look at £37k–£46k ranges against monthly outgoings (£910–£1,500).
 For students, align student costs (£800–£1,200) with housing choices and shared bills to stay within budget.

 Cost Considerations for Students and Families